GMT-458-Web-GIS/geogame-kaankaan1/README.md

 - **Random Lines**: Two lines (one red and one blue) are drawn randomly across the map.
 Their true lengths are calculated based on geographic coordinates.
 - **Player Guess**: Players choose which line they believe is longer based on visual appearance.
 - **Feedback**: After each guess, the actual lengths of both lines are revealed, and feedback indicates whether the guess was correct or incorrect.
 - **Counters**: A correct/incorrect counter updates after every round.
-The game ends when the player accumulates 3 incorrect guesses, and a message appears on the screen.
+- **Game End Condition**: The game ends when the player accumulates three incorrect guesses.
+A message appears summarizing their performance and the number of correct answers achieved.

 ---